-- 19.13.1 Supervisors should publish the policyholder protection arrangements that are in place for the insurers that fall within their jurisdiction and confirm the position of policyholders dealing with insurers and intermediaries not subject to oversight or supervision within their jurisdiction. - 19.13.2 Supervisors should give information to the public about whether and how local legislation applies to the cross-border offering of insurance, such as through e-commerce. - 19.13.3 Supervisors should issue warning notices to consumers when necessary in order to avoid transactions with unsupervised entities.
+- 19.13.1 The supervisor should publish the policyholder protection arrangements that are in place for insurance contracts sold within its jurisdiction and insurers subject to its supervision, and confirm the position of policyholders dealing with insurers and intermediaries not subject to oversight or supervision within its jurisdiction. - 19.13.2 The supervisor should give information to the public about whether and how local legislation applies to the cross-border offering of insurance, such as through digital channels. - 19.13.3 The supervisor should issue warning notices to consumers when necessary in order to avoid transactions with insurers or intermediaries that are unlicensed or subject to a suspended or revoked licence. - 19.13.4 The supervisor should publish information that promotes consumers' understanding of insurance contracts as well as steps that consumers can take to protect themselves and make informed decisions. - 19.13.5 The supervisor should have requirements regarding the public disclosure by insurers of information on their business activities, performance and financial position, in order to enhance market discipline, consumer awareness, and understanding of the risks to which insurers are exposed (see ICP 20 Public Disclosure).